Brendan-G5/DiscoBowl/README.md

 ## Do you know how bowling points are tallied?

 Me neither.
 So I googled it then created made a simple app which lets you keep score of a rounds of bowling with as many players as you want.
-It automatically rotates through each player, so you simple click the number of pins they get per throw and watch the scorecard fill itself out.
+It automatically rotates through each player, so you simply click the number of pins they get per throw and watch the scorecard fill itself out.
 It's also Disco themed!

 ## Want to Try?
 Here is a link!
 [DiscoBowl!](https://discobowl.netlify.app/)